Conditions for rational weak mixing: 1 Examples

-To see that $S\x T$ is weakly mixing, let $R$ be an ergodic, probability preserving transformation.
-It follows (from the weak mixing of $T$) that $R\x T$ is conservative, ergodic.
-Since $S$ is the natural extension of a mildly mixing transformation, we have that
+To see that $S\x T$ is spectrally weakly mixing, let $V$ be an ergodic, probability preserving transformation.
+It follows (from the spectral weak mixing of $T$) that $V\x T$ is conservative, ergodic.
+Since $S$ is the natural extension of a an exact transformation (which is mildly mixing), we have by theorem 6.7 in \cite{ALW} that

 is conservative, ergodic.
-This shows that $S\x T$ is weakly mixing. \
+This shows that $S\x T$ is spectrally weakly mixing. \

 Next, we claim that $S\x T$ is rationally ergodic with $A\x\Om\in R(S\x T)$. \pf It suffices to consider the one sided Markov shift $(Y_+,\mathcal C_+,\nu,\sigma)$ and show that $\s\x T$ is rationally ergodic with $A\x\Om\in R(\s\x T)$. \